 We have attempted to sort questions that we believe relate to the final outcome into this Vision category.
 Senior Administration has analyzed and come up with 6 possible options, which require further analysis to determine feasibility.
 This is a very complex task, as we need to take into consideration the needs of all kids in all pathways, profiles of students (international, refugee, LGBQT, students with learning disabilities, etc.) extracurricular activities, teams, what our buildings can offer, etc. Please refer to the main Stratford Project page for more information.

-We are currently working on a tool to facilitate confidential broad-based input gathering and encourage everyone to participate when it is launched.
 Please use the form below to subscribe to our mailing list to be notified about the launch and other updates.

 How can AMDSB guarantee my child’s education won’t be negatively affected by this?

 Students will continue to receive high quality programming throughout this project.
 We are optimistic about the potential for some enhanced program opportunities which may be possible with the final vision.
 The vision is to timetable the two schools so that students are able to take courses regardless of site, therefore opening up more choice for students.

 Who will be part of the information sharing?

 A committee was formed to capture input.
 This input and the input gathered through the thoughtexchange e-platform is being used to inform our decisions.